Co-op to build new propane storage facility in Dryden

 The facility will be located in Dryden’s Norwill Industrial Park and will distribute propane to customers throughout northwest Ontario.

 “The Dryden Development Board and staff are very excited to welcome Federated Co-operatives Limited to our Wilderness City as we continue our work with the economic development of Dryden and area,” said Sandra Boyko, Chair of the Dryden Development Corporation.
-“We are grateful for their continued partnership and wish them a successful venture.”
+“We are grateful for their continued relationship and wish them a successful venture.”

 Propane from the facility will be distributed to customers throughout the region by Energy Tech Services (ETS) of Kenora, Ont.
 FCL and ETS have operated in the region since 2002, supplying customers with propane from an FCL-owned facility in Kenora.